Bruce Elving

 As an undergraduate student at the University of Minnesota-Duluth during the 1950s, Elving helped found the KUMD radio station (now WDSE-FM at 103.3 FM), which started as a pirate station on AM: "The FCC sent their 'cease and desist' letter to KUOM *770 AM, because they had not heard of a University of Minnesota campus in Duluth.
 That was after the disgruntled engineer quit and 'spilled the beans.'
-He wrote an article about that experience, which was published in the 'Radio World' newspaper."
+I wrote an article about that experience, which was published in 'Radio World' newspaper."
 KUMD celebrated its 50th anniversary in 2007, and a photo of Elving is featured on its website as one of its founders.

 Elving was also noted for his Mail order sales of radios modified to receive subcarrier signals from FM radio stations.
 These little-known signals, which require special receiving equipment to hear, often consist of background music for retail establishments, newsfeeds, and reading services for the blind.
 Elving advocated these services as superior to newer technology such as HD Radio.
 In March 1989, Monitoring Times published an article by Elving entitled "SCA: FM Radio's Alter-Ego - The Radio the FCC Doesn't Want You to Own."
 In 1997, Elving was quoted in an article in The New York Times discussing Radio Data System (RDS) signals, which ride on FM subcarriers and were thought to be the future of radio.

 Elving advocated expanding the FM broadcast band below its current 88 MHz limit following the transition from analog to digital television, freeing up the frequencies used for television channels 2-6, and even reinstating the original 42-50 MHz FM band for hobbyist and community broadcasting.
 This band is currently assigned to a seldom-used two-way communications service.
 The FCC has issued a long-term experimental license to one broadcaster, WA2XMN, 42.8 MHz, to use this band.

-Elving, 76, suffered a heart attack and died on July 24, 2011, in California.
-His three daughters—Kristine Stuart, Karin Clements, and Kimberly Ellsworth—survive him.
-Bruce's 41-year-old wife, Carol, passed on August 10, 2015.
+Elving, 76, had a heart attack and died on July 24, 2011, in California.
+He had three daughters.
+His 41-year-old wife, Carol, died on August 10, 2015.
 Online tributes to him in the radio community reflect his impact on the DXing hobby and the FM industry, describing him as a "professor of FM radio" and a champion of the underdog.